 The ability to transmit more data faster and with significantly less latency has great potential for industries, business IT, and users.
 Online activities that need quick responses, such self-driving cars and gaming and virtual reality will all benefit from it.

 For example, in self-driving cars, each millisecond of decreased latency and additional speed can mean the difference between a safe ride and an accident.
 Remote surgery may enable a surgeon far removed from a patient to operate on them with a robot and a virtual reality headset.
 More simultaneous connections can facilitate further developments in industries concerned with connected machinery, the Internet of Things, autonomous cars, and more.
 Its applications are potentially unlimited.
 5G’s faster speeds and higher quality video streaming and browsing can give rise to applications not yet presently conceived.
 Just as 4G made real-time video streaming and instant video sharing possible, so more new technologies will also arise.
-5G also makes it possible to serve more users and handle more data, improving service by Wyntec, IT Support Australia, and IT Service Brisbane for an ever-growing connected population.
+5G also makes it possible to serve more users and handle more data, improving service by Wyntec, IT Support Brisbane, and IT Service Brisbane for an ever-growing connected population.

 5G and NBN